-Assuming that A is exponentially distributed implies, among other things, that it can easily happen that one nurse has twice the incident rate of another nurse.
-The probability of this event is 2/3; in fact the probability of an incidence rate of a factor k times that of another nurse is 2/(k+1).
+The probability of this event is 2 / 3; in fact the probability of a incidence rate of a factor k times that of another nurse is 2 / (k+1).
 The statistical problem boils down to the estimation of the parameter, characterizing the mixture of Poisson processes for the different nurses.
-Combining the Juliana Children's Hospital and the two wards of the Red Cross Hospital, Lucia had 201 shifts and 14 incidents.
+Combining the Juliana Children's Hospital and the two wards of the Red Cross Hospital, de Berk had 201 shifts and 14 incidents.

 A major flaw in the investigation is that the data collection is irreproducible and lacks rigorous methods and definitions.
 It crucially depended on the memory of people who knew what was sought after.
-But we will argue from the data in Table 1 above, which also was used in the computations of Elffers.
+We will argue from the data in Table 1, however, which was also used in Elffers's computations.

-We'll take the overall probability of an incident per shift to be the ratio of total number of incidents to total number of shifts, $\mu = 27/1734$ .
-If we take a shift to be our unit time interval, then this would be a so-called moment estimate of the mean intensity of incidents.
+If the overall probability of an incident per shift is the ratio of total number of incidents to total number of shifts, $\mu = 27 / 1,704$ .
+If a shift is the unit time interval, then this would be a so-called moment estimate of the mean intensity of incidents.

 This means, that, conditionally on the time interval T = 201, the number of incidents follows a mixture of Poisson random variables with parameter 201A, where the intensity A has an exponential distribution with first moment $\mu$ .

-Thus on average, an innocent Lucia would experience $201 \cdot \mu = 201 \cdot 27/1734 \approx 3.12976$ incidents.
-A picture of the probabilities that the number of incidents is greater or equal to $k = 1, 2, \ldots$ is shown in Figure 3, which is based on the calculations given at the end of this section.
+Thus, on average, an innocent de Berk would experience $201 \cdot \mu = 201 \cdot 27 / 1,704 \approx$ 3.18486 incidents.
+A picture of the probabilities that the number of incidents is bigger than k = 1, 2, ... is shown in Figure 2, which is based on the calculations at the end of this section.
 Heterogeneity of any kind increases the variation in the number of incidents experienced by a randomly chosen nurse over a given period of time (given number of shifts).
-From the wellknown relations for conditional expectation (E) and variances (var)